 Improve content coherence: Implementing previous and next article navigation in AnQiCMS

-In website content operation, the 'Previous' and 'Next' navigation functions on the article detail page are key elements to enhance user experience and guide users to in-depth browsing.It not only helps readers seamlessly jump from the current article to related content, but also effectively enhances the internal link structure of the website, which is very beneficial for search engine optimization (SEO).The AnQiCMS provides intuitive and powerful template tags, allowing website operators to easily implement this feature and flexibly control the displayed content.
+In website content operation, the 'Previous' and 'Next' navigation function on the article detail page is a key element to enhance user experience and guide users to in-depth browsing.It can not only help readers seamlessly jump from the current article to related content, but also effectively enhance the internal link structure of the website, and is also very beneficial for search engine optimization (SEO).AnQiCMS (AnQiCMS) provides intuitive and powerful template tags, allowing website operators to easily implement this feature and flexibly control the displayed content.

-Get information of the previous article
+Get information about the previous article

-We first use{% prevArchive prev %}The statement is used to try to get the data of the previous article and assign it to a variable namedprevTo ensure the robustness of the page rendering, we also need to judge thisprevThe variable exists because not all articles have a previous one (for example, the first article in a series).
+We first use{% prevArchive prev %}Attempt to retrieve the data of the previous article and assign it to a variable namedprev.
+To ensure the robustness of the page rendering, we also need to judge thisprevDoes the variable exist, because not all articles have a previous one (such as the first article in a series).

-InprevUnder the condition that the variable exists, we can safely access its properties:
+InprevWhen the variable exists, we can safely access its properties:

-{{ prev.Title }}:Get the title of the previous article.{{ prev.Link }}:Get the link address of the previous article.{{ prev.Thumb }}:Get the thumbnail address of the previous article.
+{{ prev.Title }}Get the title of the previous article.{{ prev.Link }}Get the link address of the previous article.{{ prev.Thumb }}Get the thumbnail address of the previous article.

 {% prevArchive prev %}